Praa199/client/README.md

 ## Description

-This is an OPA that recieves and calculates personal budgets.
+This is a Single Page App that recieves and calculates personal budgets.

 ## User Stories